FurquanMobeen/gass_GASSY/README.md

 | 🎯 **Precision** | ≈ 0.99 | Correct detections among predicted positives |
 | 🔍 **Recall** | ≈ 0.98 | True detections among actual positives |
 | ⚖️ **F1 Score** | 0.96 @ conf=0.79 | Best balance between precision and recall |

+### EfficientNet_B0 classification:
+- Early stopping successfully prevented overfitting across folds and reduced unnecessary computation.
+- Validation performance varied across folds, highlighting differences in the dataset splits and the model’s sensitivity to specific subsets.
+- Fold 3 performed best, showing that some splits may contain data easier for the model to learn.
+- Overall, the model demonstrates strong generalization, with an average validation accuracy of 87.74% across 5 folds.
+- The loss and accuracy curves provide a clear visual understanding of the learning process and model stability.

 ### 📊 Performance Visualization
 The chart below summarizes the YOLO model’s performance metrics: